hazae41/network-ws-to-tcp-proxy/README.md

 git reset --hard && git checkout $(git tag | sort -V | tail -1)
 ```

-You can enable HTTPS by either using Cloudflare as a HTTPS-to-HTTP reverse proxy, or by configuring Nginx as a HTTPS-to-HTTP reverse proxy on your node.
+You can enable HTTPS by either using Cloudflare as a HTTPS-to-HTTP reverse proxy, by configuring Nginx as a HTTPS-to-HTTP reverse proxy on your node, or by setting `CERT` and `KEY`.

 ### Environment variables